craigprotzel/Mashups/_Help/How_To/Heroku_Node_Deploy/README.md

 	node_modules
 	```
 	This will exclude the node_modules folder from your git repository.
 Note, the `.gitgnore` file may not appear in your finder directory.
 If you are on a Mac running OSX, you should also include `.DS_Store` on the next line in the `.gitignore` file.
-* Lastly, if you are linking to any **external** client-side javascript or css libraries, such as jquery, underscore or google fonts, make sure the src/href value is set to `https`.
+* If you are linking to any **external** client-side javascript or css libraries, such as jquery, underscore or google fonts, make sure the src/href value is set to `https`.
 Heroku will yell at you if it is not `https`.
 This is specifically for 3rd party hosted files (i.e. files that are not hosted within your own application).
+* Lastly, consider commenting out any unnecessary or lengthy `console.log` statements on both the server and the client to prevent any performance issues.

 #### Step 2 - The Git Repo
 * Install [git](http://git-scm.com/downloads) (skip if already installed)